Help us improve your experience.

 Figure 5: Device Resiliency and Load Balancing A diagram of a computer network Description automatically generated

-You need to position critical infrastructure services off a dedicated access pair of Juniper switches.
-This can include WAN and firewall connectivity, RADIUS, and DHCP servers for example.
-If you need to deploy a lean core, the dedicated services block mitigates the need for the core to support encapsulation and de-encapsulation of VXLAN tunnels, multiple routing instances, and additional L3 routing protocols.
-The services block border capability is supported directly off the core layer or as a dedicated pair of switches.
+You need to position critical infrastructure services off of a dedicated pair of Juniper Networks switches.
+This can include WAN and firewall connectivity, RADIUS, and DHCP servers, for example.
+If you need to deploy a lean core, the dedicated service block mitigates the need for the core to support encapsulation and de-encapsulation of VXLAN tunnels, multiple routing instances, and additional L3 routing protocols.
+The service block border capability is supported directly off of the core layer or as a dedicated pair of switches.

-Figure 6: Services Block A diagram of a server Description automatically generated
+Figure 6: Service Block A diagram of a problem Description automatically generated

 Access Layer